Science

 The Primary Objectives of teaching Science at Airedale Infant School are to:

-Science permeates throughout our curriculum and links closely to our school drivers ‘VOICE’.
-Our TRUST values of Ambition, Bravery and Respect underpin our school ethos.
+Science permeates throughout our curriculum and links closely to our school drivers Our Trust values of Ambition, Bravery and Respect underpin our school ethos.
 Science opens up the children’s mind to a range of possibilities, showing children how they can take risks, investigate and explore the world around them whilst aspiring to be their very best.
+Through studying specifically chosen significant people in science, we provide our children with the understanding of being ambitious and where this can lead to.
 Much of science is linked to practical activities, where we encourage our children to be brave, making independent choices linked to working scientifically and being investigative.

 Oracy and communication are fundamental skills that we believe equip our children to be life-long learners.
 This is promoted in science through the use of a variety of technical vocabulary, investigation and use of carefully planned speaking and listening activities in order to develop scientific enquiry and promote inquisitive conversations.
 The vocabulary in science is very much dependent on prior knowledge of scientific concepts so we have specifically chosen progressive vocabulary which we expect children to know, understand and apply in context.